 Despite the rental market shifting towards tenants, many key university cities still have a housing shortage.
 With the blended approach universities have announced for September, and the high number of enrolments European universities are expecting in January 2021, it remains to be seen how long rental prices will stay at this level or even start increasing again.

-For this rent price index, HousingAnywhere analyzed 94,311 properties listed on the platform between October 2018 and December 2019.
+For this rent price index, HousingAnywhere analyzed 102,890 properties listed on the platform between April 2019 and June 2020.
 To ensure the data was representative, properties that did not receive active interest from potential tenants, as well as listings that were considered outliers, were excluded.
 Properties deemed as too expensive or cheap were not considered for this report as they threatened to skew the data.
 The report comprises cities that could provide a sample large enough for the data to be reliable.
 Data is shown only for single rooms in joined living arrangements, studios, and one-bedroom apartments.
 The report is also available in Spanish, Italian, German and Dutch.

 HousingAnywhere is the world's largest rental accommodation platform for young professionals and international students boasting over 50,000 active advertisements and over 8 million users in over 60 countries.
 More than 150 partner universities recommend their students to use the HousingAnywhere platform.
-The Rotterdam-based technology start-up employs 100 people.
+The Rotterdam-based technology start-up employs 120 people.

 For more information or to request visuals, please contact